Email

 *** It is not applicable to the current Chess Computer feature! ***

 If you do not have Java installed, or if your Java applets are not functioning correctly, then you will not be able to see the playing area.
-If you are using Windows, a quick and simple check via the Control Panel will show if the Java Control panel is installed; however, this does not confirm that the Java applets are working correctly.
-For a more definitive check go to this Java page.
+If you are using Windows, a quick check via the Control Panel will show if the Java Control Panel is installed; however, this does not confirm the Java applets are working correctly.
+For a more definitive check, visit the

 This information is maintained to provide general guidance about Java.